 For the summer season the Saturdays only Brighton - Exeter and return ran with a twelve coach set and a pair of Class 33s, instead of the normal weekday eight coach set.
 The additional four coaches were borrowed from a weekday Oxted set, being collected from Clapham Junction.

-July 1st: 33016 worked a Three Bridges - Norwich roundtrip private charter throughout.
+On July 1st 33016 worked a Three Bridges - Norwich roundtrip private charter throughout.
 As with many excursions/charters starting from th London area of the Southern Region, the stock generally had to be worked from and returned to Clapham Junction.
 The High Speed Recording Coach visited the South Western Division between July 10th & 12th, the Central Division on July 13th & 17th and the Kent and London area during July 18th - 20th making several runs using 33210 (18th), 33064 (19th) & 33037 (20th).
 On July 29th a relief Portsmouth - Wolverhampton was worked throughout by 33025, the empty coaching stock then returned to Clapham Junction.

 On August 5th 33008 worked a relief Portsmouth - Wolverhampton throughout, the empty coaching stock then returned to Clapham Junction.
 On August 16th 74010 began its journey from Eastleigh to Derby behind 33019 as far as Clapham Junction.
 Two days later early on August 18th 74010 and now joined by 4PEP 4002 continued the journey to Derby with 33009 working the train to Brent Junction.
 Elsewhere on August 8th & 9th 74001/4/7/8/9 were making their final journey from Eastleigh to Long Marston for scrapping.
 On August 19th a train of exhibition Inter City stock worked from Salisbury to Crewe with 33033 throughout.